-From almost every article I’ve read, the average is between 2500 and 3000 disposable diapers a year.
+From almost every article I’ve read, the average is between 2500 and 3000 disposable ones a year.

 And that cost adds up!

 While cloth diapering is on the rise with popularity, for many of us…it’s not the choice we make for our family.
 It can save you money though!

-However, that doesn’t mean you have to buy all your disposable diapers at full price.
+However, that doesn’t mean you have to buy all your disposable nappies at full price.
 I’ve been doing a lot of research as of late on diaper stockpiling, so I thought I’d share my findings.

 I surveyed 145 parents about their children’s diaper usage, so those results are guiding my recommendations.
 I distributed this survey across Facebook – and not to any particular demographic, so the respondents had babies that were preemies, large at birth, and everything in between.

 I was actually quite surprised with the results, which confirmed my suspicion that there is no cut and dry rule when it comes to diaper sizes and how long your kids are in them.

-When it comes to stocking up on diapers and wipes, here is my biggest rule:
+When it comes to stocking up on baby supplies, here is my biggest rule:

 Never Pay Full Price

-There are SO many deals and ways to save on diapers out there, that I think this is a pretty easy rule to follow.
+There are SO many deals and ways to save out there, that I think this is a pretty easy rule to follow.
 I see diaper coupons in our newspaper circular, online, and even just by paying attention on social media!